 As President Thomas Jefferson once wrote, “If you want something you’ve never had, you must be willing to do something you’ve never done.”
 For your staff to have the type of mindset that “wows” customers and contributes to your company, you have to think about how to make their experience better.

 Thank you for reading.
-Please reach out with your comments and thoughts at [email protected].
-Check out my new book, Culture Hacker, and look out for season 2 of the Culture Hacker podcast coming out in September 2017.
+Please reach out with your comments and thoughts at email@example.com.
+Check out my book, Culture Hacker.